go-go-golems/workspace-manager/IMPLEMENTATION.md

 6. **Agent Configuration**: Copy `AGENT.md` file if specified
 7. **Configuration Persistence**: Save workspace metadata

+### Fork Process

+1. **Source Workspace Detection**: Detect current workspace or load specified source
+2. **Branch Status Validation**: Verify all repositories in source are on same branch
+3. **Base Branch Capture**: Use current branch of source workspace as base branch
+4. **Repository Replication**: Copy repository list from source workspace
+5. **New Workspace Creation**: Create new workspace with base branch metadata
+6. **Configuration Inheritance**: Inherit AGENT.md and other settings from source

+### Merge Process

+1. **Fork Validation**: Verify workspace has BaseBranch field (is a fork)
+2. **Clean State Check**: Ensure all repositories have no uncommitted changes
+3. **Branch Consistency**: Verify all repositories are on workspace branch
+4. **Base Branch Switching**: Switch each repository to its base branch
+5. **Merge Operation**: Merge workspace branch into base branch for each repository
+6. **Push Changes**: Push merged changes to remote repositories
+7. **Workspace Cleanup**: Optionally delete workspace after successful merge

 ### Adding Repositories

 1. **Workspace Loading**: Load existing workspace configuration